-Insurance practitioners typically distinguish between two types of coverage-first-party coverage, which generally insures a loss to
+Insurance practitioners typically distinguish between two types of coverage-first-party coverage, which generally insures a loss to the insured's own property; and third-party coverage, which generally

-^{16.} See, e.g., Complaint, Clarus Mktg.
+- Form 101024 (2013), www.aig.com/content/dam/aig/america-canada/us/documents/business/cyber/cyberedge-wording-sample-specimen-form.pdf. - 13.
+See, e.g., Complaint, Clarus Mktg.
 Grp., LLC v.
 Phila.
 Indem.
 Ins.
 Co., No. 11-2931 (S.D.
 Cal.
-2011) (the "Network Security and Privacy Liability Coverage Endorsement" covered damages against "any actual or alleged breach of duty, neglect, act, error or omission that result[s] in a Privacy Breach"; the parties ultimately settled and filed a joint motion to dismiss).

-^{17.} See, e.g., Universal Am.
+2011) (the "Network Security and Privacy Liability Coverage Endorsement" covered damages against "any actual or alleged breach of duty, neglect, act, error or omission that result[s] in a Privacy Breach"; the parties ultimately settled and filed a joint motion to dismiss). - 14.
+See, e.g., Universal Am.
 Corp. v.
 Nat'l Union Fire Ins.
 Co., 38 Misc.
 3d 859 (N.Y.
 Sup.
 Ct.), aff'd, 110 A.D.3d 434 (N.Y.
 App.
 Div.
 2013), aff'd, 25 N.Y.3d 675 (2015) (coverage denied because "Computer Systems Fraud" rider to the insured's Financial Institution Bond was not intended to cover "fraudulent claims which were entered into the system by authorized users"); Tornado Techs., Inc. v.
 Quality Control Inspection, Inc. 977 N.E.2d 122 (Ohio Ct.
 App.
-2012) (coverage denied because "Computer Coverage Form" did not apply to the location where back-up servers were located).
+2012) (coverage denied because "Computer Coverage Form" did not apply to the location where back-up servers were located.

-the insured's own property; and third-party coverage, which generally provides insurance for liability claims asserted against the insured by third parties for bodily injury, personal injury, or damage to the claimant's property.18
+provides insurance for liability claims asserted against the insured by third parties for bodily injury, personal injury, or damage to the claimant's property.15

-In the absence of dispositive exclusions for cyber risks, the availability of coverage for privacy breaches or other cyber risks under either a first-party property policy or the property liability coverage of a third-party CGL policy usually turns on the issue of whether the loss of computer data or information constitutes "physical damage" to "tangible property" under the governing policy language.
-Although first-party and third-party coverages apply to different types of losses, the same definitional issues are often raised by cyber claims and analyzed by courts assessing the availability of each kind of coverage.
-In each case, "property damage" is typically defined in the policy or by case law as "physical injury to tangible property, including resulting loss of use of that property . . . , or loss of use of tangible property that is not physically injured."19
+In the absence of dispositive exclusions for cyber risks, the availability of coverage for privacy breaches or other cyber risks under a first-party property policy or the property liability coverage of a third-party CGL policy usually turns on the issue of whether the loss of computer data or information constitutes "physical damage" to "tangible property" under the governing policy language.
+Although first-party and third-party coverages apply to different types of losses, the same definitional issues are often raised by cyber claims and analyzed by courts assessing the availability of each kind of insurance.
+In each case, "property damage" is typically defined in the policy or by case law as "physical injury to tangible property, including resulting loss of use of that property . . . , or loss of use of tangible property that is not physically injured."
+16

 Courts are divided as to whether property losses relating to computer software and data constitute "physical injury" to "tangible property" for purposes of an insurance claim.
-While cases have held repeatedly that physical damage to computer hardware is covered under first- and third-party insurance policies,20 courts have sometimes
+While cases have held repeatedly that physical damage to computer hardware is covered under first- and third-party insurance policies, 17 courts have

-^{18.} See, e.g., Port Auth. v.
+^{15.} See, e.g., Port Auth. v.
 Affiliated FM Ins.
 Co., 245 F. Supp.
 2d 563, 577 (D.N.J.
-2001) (explaining that third-party "liability insurance, which indemnifies one from liability to third persons, is distinct from firstparty coverage, which protects against losses sustained by the insured itself") (citation omitted), aff'd, 311 F.3d 226 (3d Cir.
+2001) (explaining that third-party "liability insurance, which indemnifies one from liability to third persons, is distinct from first-party coverage, which protects against losses sustained by the insured itself") (citation omitted), aff'd, 311 F.3d 226 (3d Cir.
 2002).
 See generally ALLAN D. WINDT, INSURANCE CLAIMS AND DISPUTES §§ 6:5 & 6:6 (6th ed.
-2013).
+Updated Online Mar.
+2022).